 There are health and safety regulations in place regarding who may work on a boiler in the UK.
 If gas, you must use a gas safe engineer in order to comply with the law.

 However, if yours runs on oil you need a technician approved by OFTEC, the oil and renewable heating technologies association.
 Whereas if you are using coal, wood or other biofuel you should contact a specialist with national HETAS registration.

-It very important you comply with these requirements, to avoid possibly invalidating your home insurance policy.
+It is very important that you comply with these requirements, to avoid possibly invalidating your home insurance policy.

-The total cost of a boiler service depends on who does it, and whether they have to do any repairs.
+The total boiler service cost depends on who does it, and whether they have to do any repairs.
 There are two ways to fund the exercise:

 - Take out a boiler cover contract that includes annual servicing